Back to all posts

 A common misstep is treating the intake form as a mere formality.
 To get the most out of it, take a few minutes to review the completed form with your client before the session begins.
 This allows you to ask clarifying questions and show you’re paying attention to their needs.
 Another mistake is not having a clear liability waiver or consent clause.
 To ensure your forms offer real protection, it’s wise to talk to a local lawyer to understand how to best protect yourself from potential legal issues.

-Introduce the Form to Your Clients
+How to Present the Intake Form to Clients

 How you present the intake form sets the tone for the entire session.
 Explain to your clients that this isn’t just paperwork—it’s the foundation for a safe and effective massage tailored specifically to them.
 An intake form is a vital tool for building a strong client-therapist relationship, as it helps you learn about their health, past injuries, and what they hope to achieve.
 By taking the time to explain its purpose, you reinforce the expertise and care that your dedicated team of therapists provides, building immediate trust and rapport.